natalieagus/50002/docs/Labs/lab2.md

 ## Checkoff

-You can work as your 1D group and obtain checkoffs from your TA *by next lab session*.
+You can work as your 1D group and obtain checkoffs from your TA by the stipulated due date (next week).
 You may demonstrate the simulation over Teams call or in-person.
 You can also **build** the project and demonstrate it on your FPGA.

 You should demonstrate the following behavior:
 1. The counter can be started and stopped at any time
 2. `current_delta` can be increased or decreased, and not overflow
 3. `current_value` will not suffer from positive overflow, and clamped at 0 (will not go negative)
 4. You can vary the speed of the counter

+Only 1 rep per group will do for the checkoff, but there will be QnA.
+Hence, it is up to you if you want to send more people for the checkoff.

 ## Bonus: utilizing the 7 Segment